 Guide South Africa’s National Parks

 Guide South Africa’s National Parks.
 South Africa has a lot of amazing national parks and places to visit.
-Although we try our best, its difficult to cover every single detail about these parks.
+Although we try our best, it’s difficult to cover every single detail about these parks.
 In fact, you can likely write books about many of these places.
-It is far from complete and the guide is still growing.
+Our guide is far from complete and the list is still growing.

 If you feel we left something out, feel free to reach out and suggest changes or contribute.

 Located 72 kilometers from Port Elizabeth in the Eastern Cape Province.
 The Addo Elephant National Park is the third largest park in South Africa.
 The Addo region surrounds the Sundays River, which has its entrance at the mouth of the Indian Ocean.